Nevile Henderson: Ambassador to Germany

 In June 1937, Canadian Prime Minister William Lyon Mackenzie King visited Berlin to meet Hitler.
 Mackenzie King told Henderson that Hitler had said that "they all liked him and felt he had a good understanding of German problems", a remark that appealed much to Henderson's vanity.
 Hitler called Henderson "the man with the carnation", in reference to the red carnation Henderson that always wore; and actually despised him: he found Henderson to be too superior in his manners for his liking.
 In contrast to his close friendship with Göring, Henderson's relationship with Foreign Minister Joachim von Ribbentrop was extremely antagonistic.
 Henderson detested Ribbentrop and wrote to King George VI that Ribbentrop was "eaten up with conceit".
 Henderson argued that the Nazi regime was divided into factions, which he called the "moderates" and the "extremists".
-Henderson regarded Göring as the leader of the "moderates", which also included the Wehrmacht officer corps, the Reichsbank officials, the professional diplomats of the Auswärtiges Amt and the officials of the Economics Ministry, and the "extremists" were Ribbentrop, Josef Goebbels and Heinrich Himmler.
+Henderson regarded Göring as the leader of the "moderates", which also included the Wehrmacht officer corps, the Reichsbank officials, the professional diplomats of the Foreign Office and the officials of the Reich Ministry of Economy, and the "extremists" were Ribbentrop, Josef Goebbels and Heinrich Himmler.
 Henderson argued that Britain should work to revise the international system established by the Treaty of Versailles in favour of Germany, which would strengthen the "moderates" in Germany and weaken the "extremists", as the best way of preventing another world war.
 Henderson regarded all aims of the "moderates", such as the return of the Free City of Danzig, the Polish Corridor, Upper Silesia, the lost colonies in Africa, the Anschluss with Austria and the Sudetenland joining Germany as being reasonable and just.
-This was Henderson's greatest mistake during his Ambassadorship, he fundamentally misunderstood that Hitler himself was the most extreme, and therefore would not be susceptible to moderate advice.
+This was Henderson's greatest mistake during his Ambassadorship: he fundamentally misunderstood that Hitler himself was the most extreme, and therefore would not be susceptible to moderate advice.

-When Henderson accepted Göring's invitation to attend the 1937 Nazi Party Rally in Nuremberg without consulting the Foreign Office, Vansittart was furious and wrote that it was "extraordinary" that Henderson should "not only take an important decision like this off his own bat without giving us a chance at consultation... but also announce it to a foreign colleague as a decision".
+When Henderson accepted Göring's invitation to attend the 1937 Nazi Party rally in Nuremberg without consulting the Foreign Office, Vansittart was furious and wrote that it was "extraordinary" that Henderson should "not only take an important decision like this off his own bat without giving us a chance at consultation ... but also announce it to a foreign colleague as a decision".
 Vansittart wrote to Henderson that he should not attend the Nuremberg Rally since "you would be suspected of giving countenance or indeed eulogy (as alleged by one Member of Parliament) to the Nazi system", and the Foreign Office would be accused of having "fascist leanings".
 Henderson wrote back that "one has to be empirical to a certain degree and since Nazism could not be wished away, what was the point of being discourteous to Hitler and unnecessarily irritating to him?"